nathancfox/cfs-reu-2018/README.md

 **exp\_design:** Designing wrapper scripts and reporting functionality to run
                  experiments with the particle/swarm classes.

 The main differences are all found in the pso/ folder.
+The master branch runs all experiments/analyses in the experiments/ folder.
+The lab notebook can be found in experiments/lab_notebooks/cfs_notebook.md